MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 ## Next steps

-Learn more about how to:
+If all you need is a code repository and bug tracking solution, then start with the [Get Started with Azure Repos](../../repos/git/gitquickstart.md) and [Manage bugs](../../boards/backlogs/manage-bugs.md).

+To start planning and tracking work, see [Get started with Agile tools to plan and track work](../../boards/get-started/what-is-azure-boards.md).

+## Related articles

 - [Work in web portal](../../project/navigation/index.md)
 - [Work in Team Explorer](../../user-guide/work-team-explorer.md)
 - [Work in Office Excel or Project](../../boards/backlogs/office/track-work.md)
 - [Troubleshoot connection](../../user-guide/troubleshoot-connection.md)

-If all you need is a code repository and bug tracking solution, then start with the [Get Started with Azure Repos](../../repos/git/gitquickstart.md) and [Manage bugs](../../boards/backlogs/manage-bugs.md).

-To start planning and tracking work, see [Get started with Agile tools to plan and track work](../../boards/get-started/what-is-azure-boards.md).